 The River Ganga Foundation was started in Boulder, Colorado in 1999 by Amber Terrell and Carlos Lopez.

 In 2000, John was invited to join them and a few months later Carla also joined the foundation.
 Shortly after John and Carla joined the foundation, Carlos left the foundation and then, in early 2002, Amber left the foundation.

 Since 2002, The River Ganga Foundation is a not-for-profit corporation that operates as a 509(a)(2) public charitable organization under Section 501(c)(3) of the United States Internal Revenue Code, and under the authority and supervision of the Internal Revenue Service and the California Franchise Tax Board.
 The Foundation is required by law to substantiate the basis of its not-for-profit, tax-exempt status by filing annual financial reports and statements of activities with the IRS and the State of California Franchise Tax Board.

 Our work is supported by small donations from supporting members all over the world.
 Donations make up more than 93% of our income.
 Donations to our organization are tax-deductible for US residents.

-Since practically all of the income to the Foundation comes from relatively small donations, the Foundation is considered a Public Charity by the IRS.
-And that means that if you itemize your deductions, you will pay no income tax on donations made to us.
+Since practically all the income to the Foundation comes from relatively small donations, the Foundation is considered a Public Charity by the IRS.
+And that means that if you itemize your deductions, your income tax may be reduced by donations made to us.